futtta/autoptimize/readme.txt

 * improvements to the logic of which JS/ CSS can be optimized (getPath function) increasing reliability of the aggregation process
 * API: Lots of extra filters, making AO (even) more flexible.
 * Lots of bugfixes and smaller improvements (see [GitHub commit log](https://github.com/futtta/autoptimize/commits/master))
+* tested and confirmed working in WordPress 4.8

 = 2.1.0 =
 * new: Autoptimize now appears in admin-toolbar with an easy view on cache size and the possibility to purge the cache (pass `false` to `autoptimize_filter_toolbar_show` filter to disable), a big thanks to [Pablo Custo](https://github.com/pablocusto) for his hard work on this nice feature!